UTDNebula/website/docs/about/roles/engineering-lead.md

 ## What You'll Do

-The Engineering Lead works closely with the Project Nebula Lead and Head of Product to prioritize features and come up with paths for implementation.
+The Head of Engineering works closely with the Head of Project Nebula and Head of Product to prioritize features and come up with paths for implementation.

-As the Engineering Lead, you’ll be an active contributor to all projects and be tasked with keeping an eye on the whole code base with assistance from the respective project leads.
+As the Head of Engineering, you’ll be an active contributor to all projects and be tasked with keeping an eye on the whole code base with assistance from the respective project leads.

 You’ll also serve as an architect for common interfaces for Project Nebula’s products.
-For example, you’d be responsible for designing a public API for the Nebula Web App and the UTD Survival Guide to access common data on grade distributions or course data.
+For example, you’d be responsible for designing a public API for the Nebula Planner and the UTD Survival Guide to access common data on grade distributions or course data.

 Additionally, you will write documentation that all contributors to the project will use and ensure it is usable by all developers.